-A: Under applicable local law, if you are a shareholder of Civeo and (1) are present in person or by proxy at the annual general meeting and do not vote or mark your proxy or voting instructions to abstain, (2) are not present in person at the annual general meeting and do not respond by proxy or (3) fail to instruct your broker, bank or other nominee to vote, this will have no effect on the EPP Proposal or the Say-on-Pay Proposal.
-However, under NYSE rules governing the approval of equity compensation plans, a vote to abstain on the EPP Proposal will be counted as a vote "against" this proposal.
+A: Under applicable local law, if you are a shareholder of Civeo and (1) are present in person or by proxy at the annual general meeting and mark your proxy or voting instructions to abstain, (2) are not present in person at the annual general meeting and do not respond by proxy or (3) fail to instruct your broker, bank or other nominee to vote, this will have no effect on the Sayon-Pay Proposal.

-If you are a shareholder of Civeo and are present in person or by proxy at the annual general meeting and abstain from voting or mark your proxy or voting instructions to withhold, this will have the effect of a vote withheld from the Director Proposal.
-If you are a shareholder of Civeo and are present in person or by proxy at the annual general meeting and abstain from voting or mark your proxy or voting instructions to withhold, this will have no effect on the Auditor Proposal.
+If you are a shareholder of Civeo and are present in person or by proxy at the annual general meeting and mark your proxy or voting instructions to withhold, this will have the effect of a vote withheld from the Director Proposal.
+If you are a shareholder of Civeo and are present in person or by proxy at the annual general meeting and mark your proxy or voting instructions to withhold, this will have no effect on the Auditor Proposal.
 If you are a shareholder of Civeo and are not present in person at the annual general meeting and do not respond by proxy, this will have no effect on the Director Proposal or the Auditor Proposal.